Transportation Network Test Problems

 THE SITE HOST AND THE SITE MANAGER ARE NOT RESPONSIBLE FOR THE CONTENT OF THE DATA SETS.
 AGENCIES, ORGANIZATIONS, INSTITUTIONS AND INDIVIDUALS ACKNOWLEDGED IN THIS WEB SITE FOR THEIR CONTRIBUTION TO THE DATASETS ARE NOT RESPONSIBLE FOR THE CONTENT OR THE CORRECTNESS OF THE DATASETS.

-The Traffic Assignment Problem is one of the
+The Traffic Assignment Problem

 The datasets here are all compressed asci text files, using the following format.